BharathKumarBorra/UploadMate/README.md

 5. **Access the Application**

-   Open your browser and navigate to `http://localhost:3000` to start using the YouTube Proxy application.
+   Open your browser and navigate to `http://localhost:3000` to start using the Upload Mate application.

 ## Usage